fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/_index.md

 * Create and use CSI-enabled persistent volumes
 * Secure your CSI-enabled volumes with token authorization and encryption defined at the StorageClass or the PVC level
 * Take snapshots of CSI-enabled volumes
-* Create shared CSI-enabled volumes
+* Create sharedv4 CSI-enabled volumes

 ## Supported features